The Amazing Race Vietnam 2013

-The Amazing Race Vietnam: Cuộc đua kỳ thú 2013 is the second season of the reality television game show, The Amazing Race Vietnam.
+The Amazing Race Vietnam: Cuộc đua kỳ thú 2013 is the second season of The Amazing Race Vietnam, a Vietnamese reality competition show based on the American series The Amazing Race.
 It featured nine teams of two in a race around Vietnam for 300 million₫.

 The program premiered on VTV3 and aired every Friday primetime (8:00 p.m.
 UTC+7) from 26 July to 18 October 2013.

 The host for the second season is Huy Khánh, replacing Dustin Nguyen who directed and hosted the first season.

 Model and singer Thu Hiền and Diệp Lâm Anh were the winners of this season.

 Production

 Development and filming

 Filming for this show began in June 2013.

 This season was also the first time the show had teams travelling outside Vietnam.

 Marketing

 The show was sponsored by Sting Energy Drink and Singapore Airlines.

 Cast

 This season was a celebrity edition featuring many celebrities who were chosen to race on the show.
 The cast was announced on 6 June.

 After being eliminated, Tiến Đạt proposed to Hari and she accepted.
 The two separated in November 2015.